The School of Architecture in the ‘60s

 Grand “Yourinal” 50 Year Reunion Dinner, held at Ayres House, Friday 3 November 2017.

 TALK TO 1963 ARCHITECTURAL STUDENTS INTAKE COMPLETING FINAL YEAR IN 1967 AND LATER.
-By Derrik Kendrick.
+By Professor Derrik Kendrick.

-Recently, I calculated that you, ex-students, are now all probably around 71 or 72 years of age, and I can tell you I had my 90th birthday in May earlier this year.
+Recently, I calculated that you, ex-students, are probably all around 71 or 72 years of age, and I can tell you I had my 90th birthday in May this year.
 Quite a different scene, therefore, today, compared with yesteryear.
 Today, we meet as a group of oldies and now reflect on where we were then and where we are today.

 This Mr Kendrick, whom you knew fifty-odd years ago and who is now known as Derrick, was that polite young Englishman with the always-green tie, but is now a naturalised dual Australian citizen who uses far too many swear words he learned while living here.
 He became an Australian some 30 years ago because he liked the international respect he received as an Australian, and what overseas people saw in me and most Australians that they did not have in their own cultures.
 That quality was, indeed, an essential Australian trait of “always calling a spade a bloody shovel.”
-Indeed, I now have the unusual reputation that was given to me recently by a civil servant who had unfortunately crossed my path and who said of me that I was the oldest and rudest ninety-year-old that she had ever known and that I had used the most ever swear words in any conversation that she had ever heard!
+Indeed, I now have the unusual reputation that was given to me recently by a civil servant who had unfortunately crossed my path and who said of me that I was the oldest and rudest ninety-year-old that she had ever known and that I had used the most swear words in any conversation that she had ever heard!
 But I still believe I am basically the same person that you all knew all those years ago.
-I just came out of my shell a little bit after the strict constraints of the regime of life in the old School at Uni, and I no longer put up with crap.
-Oh, sorry about that.
-Can I have your permission to swear like that if I require emphasis?
+I just came out of my shell a little bit after the strict constraints of the regime of life in the old School at the university, and I no longer put up with crap.

 He then went on to write: “The function of the School of Architecture is to produce architects.
-This seems to be self-evident, but it is not so.
+This seems self-evident, but it is not.
 Given the different interpretations of what an architect is, the teaching of the different architectural schools varies greatly.”

 He then writes: “To my mind, the answer has been the same since the architect first appeared in history.
 His role is to create buildings, the characteristics of which are Firmness, Commodity and Delight.”